 If you’re looking for a pure whey protein isolate, a great option is Isopure Unflavored Whey Protein Isolate.
 This isolate is 100% whey with no carbohydrates and fats, making it sugar-free and lactose-free.
 This protein powder is available in 16 servings or 47 servings.

-After testing hundreds of protein powders, we landed on Isopure Whey Protein Isolate as the best-tasting option for seniors because it’s unflavored, allowing you to add it to smoothies, baking recipes, and other foods to increase your protein intake.
+After testing hundreds of protein powders, we landed on Isopure Whey Protein Isolate as the best-tasting option for seniors because it’s one of the best unflavored protein powders, allowing you to add it to smoothies, baking recipes, and other foods to increase your protein intake.
 Although unflavored, our product testers actually liked the taste and kept coming back to it.

 RELATED: Best Lactose-Free Protein Powder